didoslavov/didoslavov/README.md

 - 👋 Hi, I’m Dido!
 - 👀 I’m interested in javascript
-- 🌱 I’m currently learning programing basics and javascript
+- 🌱 I’m currently learning programing fundamentals and javascript
 - 💞️ I’m looking to collaborate on javascript code
 - 📫 How to reach me didkoslawow@gmail.com